-Kiwibank Facebook campaign: 185k NZers take part, donation doesn't increase
+Kiwibank Facebook campaign: 185k NZers take part, donation doubles

 Gumboot Friday, set to occur on April 5, has been created by King to help raise funds for his I Am Hope charity, which is committed to giving young Kiwis access to free counselling services.

 The bank initially sent a donation limit of $20,000, but early interest saw this increased to $50,000.
 This new goal has also been quickly surpassed, with 185,000 Kiwis getting onboard by noon today.
+And the bank has now pledged to donate $100,00 to the cause.

-Asked whether Kiwibank, which reported a half-year profit of $62 million earlier this week, would increase its donation to match the number of Kiwis who have used the frame, a spokesperson indicated that the donation would remain at $50,000.
+Asked earlier today whether Kiwibank, which reported a half-year profit of $62 million earlier this week, would increase its donation to match the number of Kiwis who have used the frame, a spokesperson indicated that the donation would remain at $50,000.

+However, after publication of this article, Kiwibank confirmed that it would be doubling the amount donated.

-The spokesperson said Kiwibank was also supporting the charity in other ways, such as donating media to the campaign, providing collection points, staff resources, and banking facilities.
+The spokesperson also said Kiwibank was also supporting the charity in other ways, such as donating media to the campaign, providing collection points, staff resources, and banking facilities.
 She also said Kiwis keen to support the cause could do so via the King's 'Key to Life' charity set up on Givealittle.

 The spokesperson went on to say this the bank's first online campaign to go viral.